pbrumm/sinatra-authentication/readme.markdown

 the User class passes additional method calls along to the interfacing database class, so calls to Datamapper functions should work as expected.

-The database user class is named :
+The database user class is named

-* for Datamapper:
-  > DmUser
+    DmUser